sts10/generated-wordlists/lists/1password-replacement/readme.markdown

 This new list is based on [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html).
 [I used](https://github.com/sts10/common_word_list_maker) the 2012 dataset to compile a list of the most frequently appearing words between 1975 and 2012.
 Then, using [a separate tool I wrote](https://github.com/sts10/tidy), I cut this list down, removing "rare" or strange words, profane words, and words shorter than 3 characters and longer than 8 characters until it was just longer than the current 1Password list.

+Thank you to the users who replied to [a Reddit post about this list](https://www.reddit.com/r/1Password/comments/ur4otq/proposed_new_word_list/) for helping me think through these notes further than I had.

 ### Assumed use-cases of passphrases

 Let's consider _**when**_ a password manager user might want to use a passphrase rather than a password like `96W8vaCHCR':XXj,xhJ6`.
 I based my work around three use-cases (loosely ranked by importance/priority):